paperless-ngx/paperless-ngx/README.md

 Paperless has been around a while now, and people are starting to build stuff on top of it.
 If you're one of those people, we can add your project to this list:

-* [Paperless App](https://github.com/bauerj/paperless_app): An Android/iOS app for Paperless.
-Updated to work with paperless-ngx.
+* [Paperless App](https://github.com/bauerj/paperless_app): An Android/iOS app for Paperless-ngx.
+Also works with the original Paperless and Paperless-ng.
 * [Paperless Share](https://github.com/qcasey/paperless_share).
 Share any files from your Android application with paperless.
 Very simple, but works with all of the mobile scanning apps out there that allow you to share scanned documents.
 * [Scan to Paperless](https://github.com/sbrunner/scan-to-paperless): Scan and prepare (crop, deskew, OCR, ...) your documents for Paperless.